-Because there were holes all over this chew area, I had to cover the bite marks up!
+Because there were holes all over this chew area, I needed to cover the bite marks up!

 I had some leftover seam binding in my notions box.
 You may find something similar in yours or you may have a scrap piece of fabric that you can use to cover this hole.

-I cut it a little longer than the area I needed to cover.
+I cut the bias tape a little longer than the area I needed to cover.

-Then, I trimmed the width, because it was wider than I needed too.
+Then, I trimmed the width, because it was wider than I needed.

 That’s the thing about alterations.
 You can use all sorts of odds and ends and make them work.

 Then I stitched the long, unfolded edge of the seam binding to the edge of the bag.